evildmp/afraid-to-commit/docs/commandlinegit.rst

 .. note::
    When to branch

-    You don't actually *need* to create your new branch until you decide to commit.
+    You didn't actually *need* to create your new *amend-my-name* branch until you decided to commit.
 But creating your new branches before you start making changes makes it less likely that you will forget later, and commit things to the wrong branch.

 Stage your changes
 ------------------